-SERC adheres to the policy of employment-at-will, which allows either the employee or the employer to terminate the employment relationship at any time, for any reason, with or without cause, and with or without notice.
-The policy of employment-at-will may be modified only by a formal written contract signed by both the employee and the Executive Director, evidencing SERC's intent to enter into a contract of employment.
+SERC adheres to the Connecticut's employment-at-will law that allows either the employee or the employer to terminate the employment relationship at any time, for any permissible reason, with or without cause, and with or without advance notice.
+Employment-at-will may be modified only by a formal written contract signed by both the employee and the Executive Director, evidencing SERC's intent to enter into a contract of employment.